-Remembrance Sunday: Nation to fall silent to remember the war dead
+Remembrance Sunday: Nation falls silent to remember the war dead

 Services were scaled back last year because of the pandemic, with the Royal British Legion advising the public to take part remotely by displaying a poppy in their window.

+At the Cenotaph, the Prince of Wales laid a wreath on behalf of the Queen, as he has done since 2017.

+The Duchess of Cornwall, the Duke and Duchess of Cambridge, the Earl and Countess of Wessex and The Princess Royal also attended.

-Senior politicians will also lay wreaths at the Cenotaph, including Prime Minister Boris Johnson and Labour leader Sir Keir Starmer.
+Senior politicians also laid wreaths, including Prime Minister Boris Johnson and Labour leader Sir Keir Starmer.

 Mr Johnson said it was a moment to "come together to remember those who sacrificed everything in service of our country".